-- 1. Immediately notify Crystal Becker via email walikacm@udmercy.edu - 2.
-If a dental student is scheduled in clinic, email Dr. Nahid Kashani, designated PSA, student partner, and the Clinic Lead.
+- 1. Immediately notify Crystal Becker via email at walikacm@udmercy.edu - 2.
+If a dental student is scheduled in clinic, email Dr. Dincer Gurun, designated PSA, student partner, and the Clinic Lead.
 Dental hygiene students are to email the Dental Hygiene Clinic Coordinator. - 3.
 Evidence justifying the absence must be presented to the Office of Academic Administration via the Microsoft Absence Form located on the Student Resource Center Blackboard site to determine if the absence is "excused" or "unexcused."
 Ms. Crystal Becker will inform the student of the type of absence determined. - 4.
 A student who has an unscheduled absence whether excused or unexcused is expected to complete all work missed during his or her absence and may be required to make up clinical sessions. - 5.
-In situations in which an unscheduled excused absence will require that a student miss an exam, test, or quiz, the student is expected to follow the notification and re-scheduling procedure for such absences as outlined below.
+In situations in which an unscheduled excused absence will require that a student miss an exam, test, or quiz, the student is expected to follow the notification and re-scheduling procedure for such absences as outlined below. - 6.
+Students will not be allowed to participate in academic activities, such as clinical rotations or exams, during the reported time of absence.